Skills: Speaking, Listening

 Player F: I can use it as a bookmark!

 As a result of a correct answer, Player F gets six points.

-Other possible key words: belt, book, brick, chair, fork, glass, hat, iron, plate, sheet, scissors, table, toothbrush.
+Variation.
+Here are some ideas for other key words: belt, book, brick, chair, fork, glass, hat, iron, plate, sheet, scissors, table, toothbrush.